uoftcprg/pokerkit/docs/simulation.rst

 Poker Simulation
 ================

-``PokerKit`` is a very powerful tool you can use to simulate games.
-It allow you to play any poker games and modify the state at any level.
-It also gives you handy programmatic API to query if you can do something or get information such as maximum completion/betting/raising to amount, or checking/calling amount.
+PokerKit is a very powerful tool you can use to simulate games.
+It allows you to play any poker games and modify the state at any level.
+It also gives you a handy programmatic API to query if you can do something or get information such as maximum completion/betting/raising to amount, or checking/calling amount.

 All poker games progresses as follows: